MKTCLounge/MKTCLounge.github.io/index.md

 i.
 Each team may only reopen the room once (1).

 ii.
 In 2v2/4v4 events.
-Disconnections in the first race will not be consider as a "reopen" to the team, the race will not count and the room must be be reopened.
+Disconnections in the first race will not be consider as a "reopen" to the team, the race will not count and the room must be reopened.
 Players who disconnect twice in the first race will receive a strike without MMR loss though, this second reopen also does not count as a "reopen" to the team.

 E. In FFA format events.
 If a player disconnects is replaced by CPU (Penguin Luigi for example).
 The race will count and the room must not be reopened.

 i.
 If a player disconnects in the first race and is replaced by CPU (Penguin Luigi for example).
-The race will not count and the room must be be reopened.
+The race will not count and the room must be reopened.

 ii.
 If 3 or more players disconnect and are replaced by CPUs (Cat Toad, Ice Mario for example).
 The race will not count and the room must be reopened.